Bruno Covas/Mendes-Vila Natal (CPTM)

-Bruno Covas/Mendes-Vila Natal, formerly Mendes-Vila Natal, or simply just Mendes or Vila Natal, is a train station on ViaMobilidade Line 9-Emerald.
+Bruno Covas/Mendes-Vila Natal, formerly Mendes-Vila Natal, or simply just Mendes or Vila Natal, is a train station on ViaMobilidade Linhas 8 e 9 Line 9-Emerald.
 It is part of the State Government plan to extend the line in 4.5 km until the place where was located the old Varginha station of the Jurubatuba branch, of the extinct FEPASA.
 The branch was deactivated by CPTM in the end of 2001 "due to infrastructure precariousness" of the line at the time.
-After the station opening, Governor João Doria signed an executive order renaming the station after the late São Paulo mayor Bruno Covas, who died from cancer in May 2021.
+After the station opening, governor João Doria signed a state decree renaming the station after the late São Paulo mayor Bruno Covas, who died from cancer in May 2021.

 Demand

 The station is needed due to the fact of it attending the linear demand for being located next to a residential neighbourhood and having many public equipments, stores, and commercial ventures in its surroundings, like Parque Residencial Palmares Housing, Flávia Residential Condominium, Parque das Madres Catholic Church, besides many public elementary, middle and high schools, like E. M. E. I. (Municipal Elementary School) Aurelio Buarque de Holanda, and E. E. (State School) Afrânio de Oliveira.

 Besides that, the station is close to the Avenida Senador Teotônio Vilela public transportation corridor, an important connection axis between the districts of Parelheiros and Grajaú, in South Side São Paulo.